JuFengWu/tm_robot_ros2_ros1_bridge/README.md

 This is techman_robot_grasp_ros2 ros1 bridge, so suggest to use it with [techman_robot_grasp_ros2](https://github.com/JuFengWu/techman_robot_grasp_ros2)

 :warning:
-This project is under construct.
+This project is under construction.

 ### Main purpose of this project
 In Ros2, Moveit is still in alpha version.
 The stable Moveit is still in Ros1.